Medalibi/VMware-GUI-Native-Linux-Cloner/README.md

 16) Remove GPU from VM

-17) Run a Linux Command (Still under construction, Or it is available for something else.
+17) Change VLAN confgiruation (Still under construction, Or it is available for something else.
 VMs are easier and better managed using Ansible)

 #Usage